 If you have a well-crafted product or service you also have a responsibility to maintain the experience around it, well after you’ve collected payment for it — with no drop-off.
 Drop off threatens the perception of your offering as being well-crafted and frankly, it’s just disrespectful.

 One area where we often see drop-off is in packaging.

-Unfortunately, many companies with great products see packaging as a necessarily evil, a device whose sole purpose is to provide a wrapping for their product or service, thus an expense to be minimized wherever possible.
-But actually there is a huge opportunity to show respect for a product and the customer by choreographing the experience and the ways that the customer encounters it, especially upon delivery.
+Unfortunately, many companies with great products see packaging as a necessary evil, a device whose sole purpose is to provide a wrapping for their product or service, thus an expense to be minimized wherever possible.
+But actually, there is a huge opportunity to show respect for a product and the customer by choreographing the experience and the ways that the customer encounters it, especially upon delivery.

 By far, Apple excels at this delivery dance.
 It’s actually difficult to throw away their packaging because it’s so well done.
 Have you encountered a product or service that is packaged so well it’s hard to throw away?
 Or, at least before throwing it away, you stop to admire its intentionality as justification for the dollars spent on it?

 Though your product may not be made by Apple and you may not have budgeted for an expensive package, you can still learn from their playbook.

 The goal is to package your product in an intentional way, but if that’s too challenging, focus on ways you can draw new owners into the “family.”
 For example, you could provide them with a welcome kit containing a T-shirt, a hat, and a link to a smartphone app that anticipates their questions and provides easily available resources and instructions.

 The important thing to remember is that you never get a second chance to make that initial impression.